-The attached notice of meeting (the "Notice of Meeting") and this management information circular (collectively with the Notice of Meeting, the "Circular") is being furnished in connection with the solicitation of proxies by or on behalf of the management of Canso Select Opportunities Corporation (the "Corporation" or "CSOC") for use at the annual general meeting (the "Meeting") of the holders (the "Shareholders") of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares of the Corporation, which is to be held in a virtual-only format via teleconference call at 1-888-345-2160, Access Code: 9531441 on Wednesday, May 26, 2021 at 10:30 a.m.
+The attached notice of meeting (the "Notice of Meeting") and this management information circular (collectively with the Notice of Meeting, the "Circular") is being furnished in connection with the solicitation of proxies by or on behalf of the management of Canso Select Opportunities Corporation (the "Corporation" or "CSOC") for use at the annual general meeting (the "Meeting") of the holders (the "Shareholders") of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares of the Corporation, which is to be held at the offices of the Corporation at 100 York Boulevard, Suite 550, Richmond Hill, Ontario and by teleconference by dialing toll free at 1 (888) 279-3161 (enter Phone Conference ID: 530252232# when prompted) or via Microsoft Teams at Meeting ID: 267 554 771 511 (enter Passcode: Hh6Fo3ak when prompted) on May 26, 2025 at 10:30 a.m.
 (Toronto time) and at any adjournment(s) or postponement(s) thereof.